softwarecrafters/awesome-software-crafting/README.md

 ## 🚀 Software Development, Process & Delivery

+### 📖 [Working Effectively with Legacy Code](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code) by Michael C. Feathers

+Introduces legacy code as "code that isn't covered by tests".
+It explains different techniques and refactoring patterns to tackle legacy code by putting it under test.
+Very detailed (464 pages), but worth if you're working with legacy code a lot.
+The examples are in Java and C++

 ### 📖 [Accelerate](https://www.goodreads.com/book/show/35747076-accelerate) by  Nicole Forsgren, Jez Humble, Gene Kim

 HERE BE SYNOPSIS